Gallium: History

 Originally, de Boisbaudran determined the density of gallium as 4.7 g/cm3, the only property that failed to match Mendeleev's predictions; Mendeleev then wrote to him and suggested that he should remeasure the density, and de Boisbaudran then obtained the correct value of 5.9 g/cm3, that Mendeleev had predicted exactly.

 From its discovery in 1875 until the era of semiconductors, the primary uses of gallium were high-temperature thermometrics and metal alloys with unusual properties of stability or ease of melting (some such being liquid at room temperature).

 The development of gallium arsenide as a direct bandgap semiconductor in the 1960s ushered in the most important stage in the applications of gallium.
 In the late 1960s, the electronics industry started using gallium on a commercial scale to fabricate light emitting diodes, photovoltaics and semiconductors, while the metals industry used it to reduce the melting point of alloys.

+First blue gallium nitride LED were developed in 1971–1973, but they were feeble.
+Only in the early 1990s Shuji Nakamura managed to combine GaN with indium gallium nitride and develop the modern blue LED, now making the basis of ubiquitous white LEDs, which Nichia commercialized in 1993.
+He and two other Japanese scientists received a Nobel in Physics in 2014 for this work.

+Global gallium production slowly grew from several tens of t/year in the 1970s til ca. 2010, when it passed 100 t/yr and rapidly accelerated, by 2024 reaching about 450 t/yr.

 Occurrence

 Gallium does not exist as a free element in the Earth's crust, and the few high-content minerals, such as gallite (CuGaS2), are too rare to serve as a primary source.
 The abundance in the Earth's crust is approximately 16.9 ppm.
+It is the 34th most abundant element in the crust.
 This is comparable to the crustal abundances of lead, cobalt, and niobium.
 Yet unlike these elements, gallium does not form its own ore deposits with concentrations of > 0.1 wt.% in ore.
 Rather it occurs at trace concentrations similar to the crustal value in zinc ores, and at somewhat higher values (~ 50 ppm) in aluminium ores, from both of which it is extracted as a by-product.
 This lack of independent deposits is due to gallium's geochemical behaviour, showing no strong enrichment in the processes relevant to the formation of most ore deposits.

 The United States Geological Survey (USGS) estimates that more than 1 million tons of gallium is contained in known reserves of bauxite and zinc ores.
 Some coal flue dusts contain small quantities of gallium, typically less than 1% by weight.
 However, these amounts are not extractable without mining of the host materials (see below).
-Thus, the availability of gallium is fundamentally determined by the rate at which bauxite, zinc ores (and coal) are extracted.
+Thus, the availability of gallium is fundamentally determined by the rate at which bauxite, zinc ores, and coal are extracted.